elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint Louverture.

 - do they think they can own me like a sow and her farrow?
-- to yank me out clean like a root?
+- yank me out clean like a root?
 - defeated,
 - Africa, America, Europe
 - I keep frenzy hiding under leaves,